demx8as6/02-MWTN-PoC/models/14-reducedCoreModel-LTP-Link-FC/README.md

 # Reduced Core Model
-For the second ONF MWTN PoC the ONF Core Model 1.1 is reduced to focus on the important ObjectClases and to avoid unnecessary (less important) error analysis.
+There is no need to support the ForwardingConstruct in the 2.
+OTN MWTN PoC.
+However here is a reduced ONF Core Model, which includes the object classes for the Forwarding Consturct (FC).

 ## Status
 Ongoing: Generated YANG files are not valid according to pyang 1.6.